 Whether or not you are an elite athlete, as an MBA candidate you likely share many of these qualities.
-Think about times in your life when you have displayed vision, courage and dedication, and share those experiences with the committee.
-With enough hard work, you can navigate the MBA admissions process and achieve your goals.
+Think about times in your life when you have displayed vision, courage, and dedication, and share those experiences with the committee.
+With enough hard work, you can achieve your MBA admissions goals.

 Karen has more than 12 years of experience evaluating candidates for admission to Dartmouth College and to the Tuck School of Business at Dartmouth.
 Since founding North Star Admissions Consulting in 2012, she has helped applicants gain admission to the nation’s top schools, including Stanford, Harvard, Yale, Wharton, MIT, Tuck, Columbia, Kellogg, Booth, Haas, Duke, Johnson, Ross, NYU, UNC, UCLA, Georgetown and more.
 Over the last three years, clients have been awarded more than 14.2 million dollars in scholarships, and more than 95% have gotten into one of their top-choice schools.